Legoless/Haystack/Wiki/Libraries.md

 iOS / OSX
 --------
 Below is the list of iOS libraries that are really common to use in almost every iOS project (in addition to **Haystack SDK**).
+The following libraries are Objective-C based.

 - [**AFNetworking**](https://github.com/AFNetworking/AFNetworking)